 Unlike CLGeocoder, Google Maps Geocoding works more accurately and supports many more locations.
-But if you compare Google Maps Geocoding with Yandex Geocoding, mark that the second option provides the better geocoding work in the CIS countries.
-Therefore, your choice of the right technology depends on the market, which the product is aimed at.
+But if you compare Google Maps Geocoding with Yandex Geocoding, mark that the second option provides better geocoding work in the CIS countries.
+Therefore, your choice of the right technology depends on the market, at which the product is aimed.
 So before you figure out how to make a GPS app, decide on your target audience.

 One of the drawbacks of all these services is the query limit.
 However, the purchase of a paid license may increase it - but only if we’re talking about Google or Yandex because, alas, Apple doesn’t provide such an opportunity.
 Though, if your application uses geocoding no more than once per minute, CLGeocoder will do quite well.

 Google Places API (aimed at iOS) is of special interest too.
 It allows displaying in your application comprehensive information about a certain place including the street name, address, geographical location, type of institution (such as a nightclub, pet shop, or museum).
 Perhaps, you need this very tool to create a GPS mobile application, because it's so crazy effective.
 Yandex and Apple don't offer a similar set of great possibilities (at least, right now).